 Polyherbal medicine is a combination of two or more plant extracts used to prevent and treat diseases.
 The use of polyherbal medicine is widespread in developing countries, including Nigeria, and is often used as a substitute for modern medicine due to its affordability and accessibility (Oyebode & Humphreys, 2011).
 Agbo is a popular polyherbal medicine used in Nigeria, which consists of a mixture of plant extracts believed to have therapeutic properties.
 However, the safety and efficacy of Agbo remains largely unknown, and there is limited scientific evidence to support its use (Nwagwu, 2020).
 Polyherbal medicines has been reported to have hepatoprotective properties and is used to treat liver diseases (Adebayo et al., 2021).
 However, the use of polyherbal medicine can lead to liver damage and dysfunction (Ekor, 2013), for example, a study conducted in Ghana found that the use of polyherbal medicine was associated with elevated levels of liver enzymes in patients with liver disease (Sekyere, 2024).

-Cigarette smoking causes relevant ill effects on many of the organs of our body especially the liver which is seldom understood and given very little importance by the general public due to the lack of knowledge and mere ignorance.
-These changes that smoking brings to the body may sound less harmful at first, but they may even be permanently irreversible when they progress to an advanced level.
+Cigarette smoking causes relevant ill effects on many of the organs of our body especially the liver which is seldom understood and given very little importance by the general public due to the lack of knowledge and mere ignorance (Chanda M, 2021) These changes that smoking brings to the body may sound less harmful at first, but they may even be permanently irreversible when they progress to an advanced level.
 Smoking reduces the generalized immune status of an individual, and smokers are more prone to ailments than those who don't smoke (Varghese and Munto de Gharde, 2023).

 Alcohol, specifically known as ethanol, is a psychoactive substance found in alcoholic beverages that can lead to dependence and has a significant impact on both individual and societal health, with global consequences (Leshargie et al., 2019).
 This psychoactive substance is found in alcoholic beverages that can lead to intoxication and has various health effects, both positive and negative thereby affecting the brain and the nervous system.
 It has a rich history, dating back to the Neolithic period around 7000 BC, with evidence of early winemaking in Georgia and beer production in the Middle East (WHO 2024).
 It plays a significant role in many cultures, often being part of social gatherings, religious ceremonies, and medicinal practices.
 However, its consumption also poses health risks, including addiction, liver disease, and increased risk of certain cancers, especially when consumed excessively (Griswold et al., 2018).

 The liver is an essential organ responsible for detoxifying harmful substances in the body, regulating metabolism, and producing bile to aid digestion.
 Liver enzymes are proteins that speed up chemical reactions in the liver (MedlinePlus, 2019).
-They include Alanine transaminase (ALT), which is an enzyme found mostly in liver cells and also found in heart and muscle cells, helps to convert alanine into pyruvate, for cellular energy production (Sharma et al, 2013), Aspartate aminotransferase (AST) which catalyzes the reversible transfer of an α-amino group between aspartate and glutamate and, as such, is an important enzyme in amino acid metabolism which is found in the liver, heart, skeletal muscle, kidneys, brain, red blood cells and gall bladder (Ighodaro et al., 2020) and Alkaline phosphatase (ALP) which are biomarkers used to assess liver function and are a group of isoenzymes located on the outer layer of the cell membrane that catalyzes the hydrolysis of organic phosphate esters found in the extracellular space (Lowe et al., 2023).
+They include Alanine transaminase (ALT), which is an enzyme found mostly in liver cells and also found in heart and muscle cells, helps to convert alanine into pyruvate, for cellular energy production (Sharma et al, 2013), Aspartate aminotransferase (AST) which catalyzes the reversible transfer of an α-amino group between aspartate and glutamate (Chanda M et al, 2024) and, as such, is an important enzyme in amino acid metabolism which is found in the liver, heart, skeletal muscle, kidneys, brain, red blood cells and gall bladder (Ighodaro et al., 2020) and Alkaline phosphatase (ALP) which are biomarkers used to assess liver function and are a group of isoenzymes located on the outer layer of the cell membrane that catalyzes the hydrolysis of organic phosphate esters found in the extracellular space (Lowe et al., 2023).
 Elevated levels of liver enzymes indicate liver damage or disease (Murhekar et al., 2021).